How super works

 receive a government co-contribution,

 depending on how much money you earn.
-See contributing extra to
+Lower income earners can

 If you earn up to $37,000 you may also get a 'low income super

 tax offset' of up to $500 from the government.
 You don't need to

 add extra money to your super to be eligible for this payment.
 Both

 of these payments will be paid into your super automatically after

 you have lodged your tax return.